dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** Details the plan for allowing users to paste a full AI response into a tab, which the extension will then parse to identify file paths referenced within XML tags.
 - **Tags:** feature plan, phase 2, paste, parse, workflow, automation

-### A47.
-DCE - Phase 2 - Prompt Amalgamation Feature Plan
-- **Description:** Details the plan for a "Generate prompt.md" button that will assemble the static schemas, cycle history, and flattened code into a single, complete prompt file.
-- **Tags:** feature plan, phase 2, prompt engineering, automation, workflow

 ### A48.
 DCE - Phase 2 - Advanced Syntax Highlighting Plan
 - **Description:** Outlines the strategy to replace the plain textarea in response tabs with a proper code editor component to provide rich syntax highlighting for Markdown and embedded code.
 - **Tags:** feature plan, phase 2, ui, ux, syntax highlighting, monaco, codemirror